-At the executive level, leadership support for our responsible AI program starts with our CEO Satya Nadella and our Responsible Al Council, led by Vice Chair and President Brad Smith and Chief Technology Officer and Executive Vice President of Al, Kevin Scott.
-Quarterly Responsible Al Council meetings provide executive-level oversight into the company-wide progress we are making on our commitments.
+At the executive level, leadership support for our responsible AI program starts with our CEO Satya Nadella and our Responsible AI Council, led by Vice Chair and President Brad Smith and Chief Technology Officer and Executive Vice President of AI, Kevin Scott.
+Quarterly Responsible AI Council meetings provide executive-level oversight into the company-wide progress we are making on our commitments.
 Our progress is also regularly reported to, and guidance is solicited from, the Microsoft Board of Directors through the Board's Environmental, Social, and Public Policy (ESPP) committee.

-Orchestrating Microsoft's responsible Al program across the company requires the muscle of a broader governance community.
+Orchestrating Microsoft's responsible AI program across the company requires the muscle of a broader governance community.
 At Microsoft, this includes the Office of Responsible AI and a dedicated network of Responsible AI leaders and champions embedded throughout divisions across the company.
-The Office of Responsible AI advises teams across the company on legal and regulatory requirements and manages the Responsible Al Governance Community by defining roles and responsibilities, creating documented processes, and leading oversight processes such as the Sensitive Uses and Emerging Technologies program.
+The Office of Responsible AI advises teams across the company on legal and regulatory requirements and manages the Responsible AI Governance Community by defining roles and responsibilities, creating documented processes, and leading oversight processes such as the Sensitive Uses and Emerging Technologies program.

-Over the years, our Responsible Al Governance Community has matured, creating more specialized roles within each division at Microsoft.
-Since the launch of our Responsible AI Champions program in 2020, our Responsible Al Governance Community has grown to include Responsible Al Corporate Vice Presidents (CVPs),9 Division Leads, and Lead Responsible AI Champs.
+Over the years, our Responsible AI Governance Community has matured, creating more specialized roles within each division at Microsoft.
+Since the launch of our Responsible AI Champions program in 2020, our Responsible AI Governance Community has grown to include Responsible AI Corporate Vice Presidents (CVPs),9 Division Leads, and Lead Responsible AI Champs.

-Responsible AI CVPs are accountable executives who provide oversight of their group's implementation of and adherence to responsible AI policies and serve on the Responsible Al Council.
-They are kept informed of progress by a Division Lead who drives operations and implementation of our processes to uphold customer trust in Microsoft's Al-powered products and services.
-Division Leads partner with Lead Responsible Al Champs to keep their teams informed of updates, implement procedures, and ensure adherence to our policies.
+Responsible AI CVPs are accountable executives who provide oversight of their group's implementation of and adherence to responsible AI policies and serve on the Responsible AI Council.
+They are kept informed of progress by a Division Lead who drives operations and implementation of our processes to uphold customer trust in Microsoft's AI-powered products and services.
+Division Leads partner with Lead Responsible AI Champs to keep their teams informed of updates, implement procedures, and ensure adherence to our policies.
+We continue to invest in growing, training, and cultivating a thriving and empowered Responsible Al community, which includes the Responsible Al Governance Community and other teams like RAI engineering, Aether,10 Microsoft Research, and the Al Red Team (AIRT) that carry out critical functions in the mapping, measurement, and management of Al risks.